aws-samples/aws-cloudhsm-jce-examples/README.md

 * https://docs.aws.amazon.com/cloudhsm/latest/userguide/getting-started.html

 All Java dependencies should be bundled in the fat jars.
-You will only need to specify the location of the native library in `/opt/cloudhsm/lib`.
 Jars can be run using the following command line (as an example):

 ```
-java -ea -Djava.library.path=/opt/cloudhsm/lib/ -jar target/assembly/login-runner.jar --help
+java -ea -jar target/assembly/login-runner.jar --help
 ```

 ## Running and verifying all the samples